duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 ## What We've Accomplished

-We've created **one** file in the Spice lib directory, `lib/DDG/Spice/`, named `Npm.pm`, which defines the API to use and the triggers for our Spice and we've created **two** files in the Spice share directory, `share/spice/npm/`:
+We've created **one** file in the Spice lib directory, `lib/DDG/Spice/`:

+- `Npm.pm` - defines the API to use and the triggers for our Spice

+We've created **two** files in the Spice share directory, `share/spice/npm/`:

-1. `npm.js` - which delegates the API's response and calls `Spice.add()`
+- `npm.js` - delegates the API's response and calls `Spice.add()`
-2. `content.handlebars` - which specifies the Instant Answer's HTML structure and determines which properties of the API response are placed into the HTML result
+- `content.handlebars` - specifies the Instant Answer's HTML structure and determines which properties of the API response are placed into the HTML result

-Again, the Spice Instant Answer system works like so:
+To recap, the Spice Instant Answer system works like so:

 - First, DuckDuckGo breaks down the query (search terms) into separate words.